 When planning your outfits, aim for “California Casual.”
-Think effortless cool: A maxi dress or skinny jeans with flowy tank top and flip flops for women; collared shirt and khaki shorts for guys.
-Even at the nicer restaurants, most of the patrons will be in a collection of maxi dresses or skinny jeans.
+Think effortless cool: A maxi dress or skinny jeans with flowy tank top and flip flops for

 You’ll need someplace to keep all those layers you’re shedding.
 And a water bottle to stay hydrated on hot summer days.
 In San Diego, you’re going to walk a lot, through the Gas Lamp District and along the waterfront, so opt for a daypack with padded shoulder straps, and a well organized interior to keep the load of your layers and necessities balanced over the long hours of wandering.